integrations/slack/README.md

 #### Types of Public Link Unfurls
 When a user posts a GitHub link in Slack for a public repository, the app is designed to unfurl **issues and pull requests**, directly linked **comments**, code **blobs** with line numbers, as well as **organizations, repositories, and users**.

+Links won't be unfurled if:

+- the repository is private (support for private links is coming soon!)
+- link previews for `github.com` have been [disabled for your workspace](https://get.slack.help/hc/en-us/articles/204399343-Share-links-in-Slack#turn-off-link-previews-for-specific-sites)
+- the link was shared in the last 30 minutes in the same channel
+- 3 or more links are shared in the same chat message

 ### Configuration
 You can customize your notifications by subscribing to activity that is relevant to your Slack channel, and unsubscribing from activity that is less helpful to your project.